Your cart

 • A beat subdivided into two is in simple meter, so the pulse is either a quarter note or half note – which means the bottom number is 2 or 4.

-• A beat subdivided in three is in compound meter, so each pulse is a dotted quarter – which means the bottom number is 8.
+• A beat subdivided into three is in compound meters, so each pulse is a dotted quarter – which means the bottom number is 8.

 Now it’s time to really zoom in on the strong beats, or the pulse, and listen to which ones are stronger.
 The hierarchy of beats is as follows: